ashwinvis/phd-thesis/chapter_00_4_results.md

 scales $l < 3$ in APE, indicated by the large bump in $\Pi_A$.
 Around $l = [8, 30]$, baroclinic instability is responsible for conversion from APE to KE.
 This is reflected also in $C_{cum}$ curve.
 At $l > 50$ the total fluxes are reasonably flat, implying a net forward energy cascade.
-There is also signs of inverse energy cascade shown by $\Pi_{2D}$, which is essentially $\Pi_{VVV}$ following the terminology we used previously. $\Pi_{2D}$ becomes particularly dominant at large scales.
+There is also an inverse energy cascade shown by $\Pi_{2D}$, which is essentially $\Pi_{VVV}$ following the terminology we used previously. $\Pi_{2D}$ becomes particularly dominant at large scales.
 Similar dynamics are displayed by the toy model as shown in @fig:sebtoy.
-It is more idealized, and a difference we see here is that the fluxes of KE and APE are equipartitioned at larger scales.
-When compared with @fig:flux_decomp, the inverse energy cascade is more pronounced in @fig:sebtoy because, in the former case, a forcing wavenumber $k_f = 6
+Of course, the toy model is more idealized, and a difference we see here is that the fluxes of KE and APE are equipartitioned at larger scales.
+When compared with @fig:flux_decomp, the inverse energy cascade is more pronounced in @fig:sebtoy because, in the former case, a forcing wavenumber $k_f = 6 \delta k$ was used and here it was increased to $k_f = 30
-\delta k$ was used and here it was increased to $k_f = 30 \delta k$, thus allowing for more modes for upscale energy cascade.
+\delta k$, thus allowing for more modes for upscale energy cascade.

 <div id="fig:sebgcmtoy">
 ![](./paper_03_toy_model/fig1.eps){width=50% #fig:sebgcm}